Skip to main content

 Recognition of a foreign adoption in Belgium

-A foreign adoption does not automatically work in Belgium.
-You need a clear decision, a strong chain of identities and family links, and then a clean order between recognition, any registration step and translations.
-This is a file where vagueness gets expensive fast.
+A foreign adoption has no effect in Belgium without a clear file.
+You need a clear decision, a strong chain of identities and family links, and then the right order between recognition, any registration step and translations.

 Official fees + translation if neededVaries by authorityComplex